-The Brand Cycle is a helpful framework for your customers’ journey through your brand.
+The Brand Cycle is a helpful framework for your customers’ journey with your brand.

-While we go through a packaged good example, this also applies to media products, subscription products, services and financial products.
+While I go through a packaged good example (my DSLR camera), The Brand Cycle also applies to media products, subscription products, services and financial products.
 The difference is there is no “purchase” per say.
-Instead, there is a decision to spend more time, attention or money on the brand.
+Instead, there is a decision to spend more time, attention or money on or with the brand.

 1. The Impression Phase